Israel Space Agency: Ofeq satellite series

 After the successful launch of the Ofeq-1 in 1988, additional satellites were developed.
 In 1989, the ISA launched the Ofeq-2; in April 1995, it took a leap forward with the launch of Ofeq-3, which carried an advanced electro-optical payload built by Israeli industry for local purposes.
 Ofeq-3 has been functioning without a hitch.
 Following a setback with Ofeq-4, Ofeq-5 was successfully launched in May 2002.

 To date, twelve such satellites in the Ofeq reconnaissance satellites series were developed and launched to Low Earth Orbit.
 The most recent, Ofek 16, was launched July 6, 2020.

 AMOS satellite series

 The AMOS is a series of communications satellites.
-The AMOS satellites are by the Israel Aerospace Industries and are operated by Spacecom once in orbit.
+The AMOS satellites are launched by the Israel Aerospace Industries and are operated by Spacecom once in orbit.
 The AMOS-1, the first satellite in the series, was launched on May 16, 1996, using a French-built vehicle.
 Since then, 4 more satellites were launched.
 The most recent AMOS satellite is the AMOS-5 which was launched on December 11, 2011.

 The AMOS is distinguished for its light weight and sophisticated technology.
 The AMOS-6 was due to be launched in 2016 in order to replace the AMOS-2 which was then ceasing operation, but it was destroyed in a launchpad explosion.